AdaptiveScale/lxdui/README.md

 As the name suggests, LXDUI is a visual interface for the LXD & LXC toolset.
 In order to use LXDUI you need to have LXD installed on your system.
 The following instructions walk you through the installation process so that you have a working system with LXD and LXDUI.

 These instructions are targeted for an Ubuntu distribution, but you should be able to adapt the instructions to use in any distribution where LXD is supported.

+For more detailed instructions please refer to the [wiki page](https://github.com/AdaptiveScale/lxdui/wiki).

 ### Install
 **1.** Install the Prerequisites - [instructions here](https://github.com/AdaptiveScale/lxdui/wiki/Installing-the-Prerequisites)